fnr1r/kadishutu/README.md

 - print - Prints what DLCs were used
 - remove - Removes a DLC flag

+### GUI

+You can open the GUI by running `kadishutu gui $OPTIONALLY_A_SAVE_FILE`.

 ## What works?

 NOTE: This is tested with the Switch version of the game (`010069C01AB82000` with all DLCs more specifically).
 It might work with the PC version.

 - Encryption/Decryption
-- Printing select information about the (game) save file like:
+- Viewing and editing of the following values
+  - Used DLCs (this will not give you DLC-exclusive content)
+    (it's mainly for importing a save file from a copy with DLCs)
+  - Macca, Glory
+  - Summoned demons and player placement
+  - For the player and demons
+    - Affinities, Potentials, Stats, Skills, Exp, Lvl (only for demons)
+  - Only for demons:
+    - Demon ID, Innate Skill
+  - (some) Items (I need the item table for this game)
+- Viewing some information (without editing):
+  - Play Time (but not time of saving, it's in a weird format)
   - Player Name
-  - Macca, Glory, Play Time (but not time of saving, it's in a weird format)
-  - Affinities, Skills, Stats, Exp, Lvl
-  - (for demons) Innate Skills, IDs
-  - (some) Items (I need the item table for this game)
-- Manual editing after decryption, for example:
+- Manual editing after decryption
-  - Skill replacement for demons
-  - Name replacement (remember to replace the name in all places, or the game will not load the save file)

 ## What doesn't?

+- Play time is in a weird format
 - The cli is utter garbage
 - This needs a solid rework
 - Name changing is broken (for names of different length)